 Mandarin Chinese is the most widely spoken language in the world today.
 The Chinese program at Skidmore offers language classes from beginning to advanced levels, as well as courses in Chinese literature and culture.
-Some other departments and programs offer other courses about China.
+Some other departments and programs also offer courses about China.
 Our curriculum can lead to a minor in Chinese or provide the basis for a major in Asian Studies, International Affairs, or Management and Business.

 How difficult is it to learn Chinese?

 Chinese grammar is remarkably simple.
-There are no inflections, cases, genders, declension, numbers, or tenses.
+There are no inflections, cases, genders, declensions, numbers, or tenses.
 Many people who begin to study Chinese quickly become fascinated with the unique system of the language and are able to communicate in Chinese after two semesters.
 According to the U.S. State Department language training experts, Chinese ranks with Japanese on the level of difficulty.
 Three major things distinguish Chinese from European languages.
-First, the writing system is very complex; consequently perhaps half of the time spent in beginning Chinese concerns learning the writing system.
+First, the writing system is very complex; consequently, about half of the time spent in beginning Chinese concerns learning the writing system.
 Second, unlike European languages, Chinese shares no cognates with English.
-Third, Chinese is a tonal language, and for this reason, a major task in learning Chinese is development of habit of listening for tonal distinctions and producing them in speech.
+Third, Chinese is a tonal language, and, for this reason, a major task in learning Chinese is developing the habit of listening for tonal distinctions and producing them in speech.

 What kind of Chinese will I learn?

 We teach Modern Standard Chinese, the official language of the People's Republic of China.
-This is the native dialect of the people of the northern part of China, and the Chinese government is making an effort to teach it to all school children and public employees all over China.
-This dialect is also known as putonghua (in the PRC), guoyu (in Taiwan), Beijing dialect or Mandarin.
-It is different from Cantonese, Shanghai dialect, and many other regional dialects, which are mutually unintelligible, although the written language is virtually the same for all.
+This is the native dialect of the people of the northern part of China.
+The Chinese government is making an effort to teach it to all school children and public employees all over China.
+This dialect is also known as putonghua (in the PRC) or guoyu (in Taiwan); it is the Beijing dialect or Mandarin.
+It is different from Cantonese, the Shanghai dialect, and many other regional dialects, which are mutually unintelligible, although the written language is virtually the same for all.